serverless/blog/posts/2017-04-12-serverless-v1.11.0.md

 ### Separate `package` and `deploy` command

-It finally arrived!
-Serverless v1.11 introduces a way to separate the packaging step from the deployment of your service!
+This long awaited feature has arrived!
+Serverless v1.11 introduces a way to separate the packaging step from the deployment of your service.

-This gives you more control over the build process which will also improve CI / CD usage in combination with the Serverless Framework.
+This gives you more control over the build process, which will also improve CI/CD usage in combination with the Serverless Framework.

-Let's take a closer look how we can make use of this new feature.
+Let's take a closer at look how we can make use of this new feature.

 #### The `package` command

-The `package` command enables you a way to package all your service artifacts and store the on your disk.
+The `package` command enables you to package all of your service artifacts and store them on your disk.

-Running the following command will build and save all the deployment artifacts in the services `.serverless` directory:
+Running the following command will build and save all of the deployment artifacts in the services `.serverless` directory:

 ```bash
 serverless package